-If this the desired mode operation, can the simply ccurPMFC DIO Read Input Channel Registers() call with the set the dio_snapshot argument CCURPMFC_DIO_INPUT_OPERATION_SNAPSHOT.
+If this is the desired mode of operation, the simply the user can use ccurPMFC DIO Read Input Channel Registers() call with the dio\snapshot argument set the to CCURPMFC\DIO\INPUT\OPERATION\SNAPSHOT.
 There is no need to issue the initial ccurPMFC DIO Set Input Snapshot() call.